Sunilsolankiji/js-gantt-docs/docs/options.md

 **scales** is the scales for the zoom level.

-After setting zoomLevel and zoomConfig run `jsGantt.zoomInit()` for applying your current zoom level
+After setting zoomLevel and zoomConfig run `javascriptgantt.zoomInit()` for applying your current zoom level

 ## addLinks